delendum-xyz/zk-knowledge/README.md

 - [Aleo](https://www.aleo.org/) is developing programming languages such as [Leo](https://leo-lang.org/) that compile to constraint systems such as R1CS
      - Aleo aims to create a verifying compiler for Leo, with theorems of correct compilation generated and checked using the ACL2 theorem prover
      - Aleo has also done post-hoc verification of R1CS gadgets using Kestrel Institute's [Axe](https://www.kestrel.edu/research/axe/) toolkit
-- Nomadic Labs is a consulting firm that works on Tezos and they built the sapling protocol into a tezos contract.
-They also do a lot of FV [work](https://www.nomadic-labs.com/)
+- [Nomadic Labs](https://www.nomadic-labs.com/) is a consulting firm that does a lot of work on Tezos and they built the Zcash Sapling protocol for shielded transactions into the Tezos blockchain as of the Edo upgrade.
+Kestrel Institute formally verified some of the R1CSes used in that protocol.
+(Nomadic Labs also does a lot of other FV work)
-   - They used the [ACL2](https://www.cs.utexas.edu/users/moore/acl2/) proof assistant to formalize specs of parts of the Zcash protocol
-   - They formalized rank 1 constraint systems (R1CS) in ACL2
-   - They used an extraction tool to represent the R1CS gadgets for parts of the Zcash protocol in ACL2
-   - They proved in ACL2 that those R1CS gadgets are denotationally equivalent to their specs, implying soundness and completeness
 - Anoma team is working on the [Juvix language](https://github.com/anoma/juvix) as a first step toward creating more robust and reliable alternatives for formally verified smart contracts than existing languages
 - Veridise is working on:
     - [Medjai](https://github.com/Veridise/Medjai), a symbolic evaluator for Cairo, intended for use in automatic proof search